ryo-currency/cryptonote-ryo-pool-legacy/USAGE.md

     /* How many seconds until we consider a miner disconnected. */ "minerTimeout": 900,

+    /* These cryptonote address prefixes are used to check whether the miner supplied a valid address.
+The values below are for sumokoin wallet and subaddresses.
+If you use a different coin than you must update the values here. */
+    "allowedMinerAddressPrefixes": [
+      "2864026", "536986"
+    ],

     "ports": [
         {
             "port": 3333, //Port for mining apps to connect to